amihaiemil/amihaiemil.github.io/_posts/2017-11-04-but-how-do-you-work-without-a-model.markdown

 /**
  * The average price of a Car according to the market.
  */
-public class MarketPrice implements Price {
+public final class MarketPrice implements Price {

     /**
      * Currency of the price.